Charged/Miners/README.rst

 ------------

 In order to run Charge you need to install the following libraries: SDL, OpenAL and OpenGL.
-A D compiler is needed to build Charge but should you have have downloaded prebuilt binaries this is not needed (see below on which).
-It is not needed to install the development version of the libraries (other then libphobos if you are building Charge of course, but this should come with the D compiler).
+A D1 compiler is needed to build Charge but should you have have downloaded prebuilt binaries this is not needed (see below on which).
+It is not needed to install the development version of the libraries (other then libphobos if you are building Charge of course, but this should come with the D1 compiler).
+Note again a D1 compiler is needed, for Ubuntu this package is called gdc-v1.

 Linux
 *****